Huge blow for Real Madrid as Ramos set to miss six weeks after undergoing knee surgery | Goal.com

 If that is the case, Ramos would miss both legs of his side’s Champions League last-16 tie with Atalanta.
 Madrid travel to Bergamo for the first leg on February 24, with the return fixture at the Santiago Bernabeu on March 16.

-Zinedine Zidane would also be without his key defender for the Madrid derby at the Wanda Metropolitano on March 7, with his side looking to claw back a 10-point deficit to city rivals Atletico at the top of La Liga.
+Zidane would also be without his key defender for the Madrid derby at the Wanda Metropolitano on March 7, with his side looking to claw back a seven-point deficit to city rivals Atletico at the top of La Liga.

 A seven-week absence would, however, see Ramos return in time for the next Clasico with Barcelona on April 11.

-With Madrid so far off the pace in La Liga – Atletico have a game in hand as well as their huge lead – fans will no doubt be concerned that 2020-21 could prove an underwhelming end to the Ramos era at Madrid.
+With Madrid so far off the pace in La Liga – Atletico have two games in hand as well as their huge lead – fans will no doubt be concerned that 2020-21 could prove an underwhelming end to the Ramos era at Madrid.

 Speculation around the defender’s future has been mounting for some time - Ramos is out of contract at the end of the season and Madrid are open to the possibility of allowing him to leave for free.